 (CommentLuv)

-The WordPress commenting feature allows your visitors to interact with your site, post new comments, reply to other users and engage with your content as part of a community.
+The native WordPress commenting feature allows your blog readers to interact with your site, post comments, reply to other users and engage with your content.

-You can expand the WordPress default commenting feature using a 3rd-party plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrates with social media, helping to share and spread them online.
+You can expand the WordPress built-in commenting feature with a number of third-party plugins that integrate your comments with social media, helping to share and spread your content online.

-For example, with a plugin like CommentLuv (Premium version), you can make your blog more attractive to commenters by offering them a choice of backlinks if they +1, like, or tweet your post.
-This plugin will visit the website or blog of the comment author while they enter their comment and retrieve their last blog posts, which they can include with their comment when they click submit.
+For example, with a WordPress plugin like CommentLuv (Premium version), you can improve user engagement on your web site.
+The plugin encourages readers to comment using SEO and social rewards like backlinks, ability to use keywords in the username, the ability to add twitter handles to comments, and social enticements for sharing your content.
+This plugin will visit the website or blog of the comment author while they type their comment and retrieve their latest blog posts, which can be included with their comment after clicking submit.

-(CommentLuv Pro version can encourage a greater level of commenting and create more user engagement on your website or blog.)
+(CommentLuv Premium version can encourage a greater level of commenting and improve user engagement on your web site.)

 - Image Sharing: e.g. Flickr, etc.

-Also, if you would like to know more about setting up social media tracking (in order to get actionable information about your content distribution efforts), we have written a comprehensive article about social media tracking tools and technologies that are worth knowing about.
-Go here to learn more about this:
+Also, if you would like to know more about setting up social media monitoring (in order to get useful information about your content marketing efforts), we have created a detailed article where we explore a number of social media measurement tools that are worth knowing about.
+Go here for more information:

 Kickstart Your WordPress Traffic System